murkl/arch-os/modules/imager/README.md

 ## Where it runs

-`offered:` in `module.yaml` is what decides whether this row is on the page at all, and it is the division between the three modules: the Installer and the Recovery belong **only** on a booted Arch Linux live image, because that is where there is a machine to work on.
+`requires.sh`, beside `module.yaml`, is what decides whether this row is on the page at all, and it is the division between the three modules: the Installer and the Recovery belong **only** on a booted Arch Linux live image, because that is where there is a machine to work on.
 This one belongs **only** anywhere else, because this is the machine that makes that image — and because downloading two gigabytes into a live system means downloading them into its memory.

 So on an ordinary desktop this is the only module on offer, and Oak opens it on the way in without a list of one row.
 A run started with `--debug` is offered every module whatever they say, and simulates.